jbjorge/diffx/README.md

 ## Introduction

-Diffx is a state management library that focuses on minimal boilerplate, effortless usage with typescript as well as support for:
+Diffx is a state management library that focuses on minimizing boilerplate, effortless usage with typescript as well as support for:

 * [React](https://reactjs.org/) --> [@diffx/react](https://www.npmjs.com/package/@diffx/react)